eahumada/AtariOnline/index.md

 ## B2FJ Virtual Machine

-Demo of B2FJ Virtual Machine intended to run on the 8-bit home computers of the 80s.
+B2FJ is a Virtual Machine intended to run Java bytecode on the 8-bit home computers of the 80s.

-Here is the port to Atari 8-bits playing video and using PM graphics for the dancing bar.
+Here is the port to Atari playing video and using PM graphics for the dancing bar.

+This port is capable of multihreading and automatic Garbagge Collection.

 More Info on this [link](https://mzattera.github.io/b2fJ/)